b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 OK, so I presented you with two possible solutions.
 One gave the probability of `(1/3)^6` = `jl (1/3)^6 |> x -> round(x, digits=5)`, whereas the other `(1/4)^6` = `jl (1/4)^6 |> x -> round(x, digits=5)`.
 So, which one is it, which one is the
 true probability?
-Well, probably neither.
+Well, most likely neither.
 Those are both just estimations of the true probability and they are only as good as the assumptions that we make.
 After all: ["All models are wrong, but some are useful"](https://en.wikipedia.org/wiki/All_models_are_wrong).